 Intramural sPORTS & HPEE Classes

 Students, staff or faculty participating in intramural sports; Health, Physical Education, and Exercise Science classes; or other University athletic activities may participate in accordance with their gender identity.
-Gender-neutral intramural activities will be open to all students.
+Gender-inclusive intramural activities will be open to all students.
 In the event of an athletic activity requiring certain numbers of a particular gender, accommodations will be made for any interested student to participate as the gender with which they identify.
 Click here for more information.

 Mental Health & SUPPORT